 Extended multiplexing works as before: If S1 takes the value 13 (HEX 0D), it means that only signals that are A) part of the S1 group and B) have a multiplexer switch value of 13 should be taken into account.
 In this example, it means that byte 4 reflects data for vehicle speed.
 If byte 3 equals 17 (HEX 11), byte 4 reflects data for the throttle position instead.

 DBC multiplexing and extended multiplexing is an advanced topic and not supported by all data processing tools.
-However, you can use e.g. the CANDB++ DBC editor to more easily view and understand DBC files with multiplexing, like the OBD2 DBC:OBD2 DBC file
+However, you can use e.g. the CANDB++ DBC editor or our online DBC editor to more easily view and understand DBC files with multiplexing, like the OBD2 DBC:OBD2 DBC file

 The OBD2 DBC file can be used together with our CANedge CAN loggers for the purpose of decoding OBD2 frames in e.g. asammdf or our Python API modules.
 For more on this topic, see Vector's guide to extended multiplexing in DBC files here.